 When the truck isn't subject to federal regulation, a similar analysis needs to be made of California's own extensive rules for various types of trucking.
 A truck accident attorney can assist with this process.

 Modern trucking can involve many complex relationships.
 A single long haul truck trip, for example, may involve the driver, a lessee of the truck, an owner from whom the truck was leased, the firm which contracted the truck's lessee to do a pickup or delivery, the company whose goods are being hauled, and the company to whom the goods must be delivered.
 Any of these parties may be legally liable for an accident, depending on the circumstances.

 Figuring out who was responsible for what is often one of the most difficult parts of the case, requires analysis of the entire arrangement.
-For example: